Autodesk/pgbelt/README.md

 ## Installation
 ### Install From A Clone
-If you can't use brew but are proficient with python and virtual environments you can install pgbelt as an egg from a local clone of this repo.
+You can install pgbelt as an egg from a local clone of this repo.
 These instructions assume you are using [pyenv](https://github.com/pyenv/pyenv) and the [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) plugin to manage python versions and virtual environments.
+This tool also uses [poetry](https://github.com/python-poetry/poetry), so you must have that installed as well.

 If you use this installation method you will have to manually install postgres client tools like pg_dump and pg_restore that belt depends on.

-    # create a python virtualenv with python 3.9.6 and activate it (any 3.9.x is ok)
+    # create a python virtualenv with python 3.9.11 and activate it (any 3.9.x is ok)
-    pyenv install 3.9.6
+    pyenv install 3.9.11
-    pyenv virtualenv 3.9.6 pgbelt
+    pyenv virtualenv 3.9.11 pgbelt
     pyenv activate pgbelt

     # clone the repo
     git clone git@github.com:Autodesk/pgbelt.git
     cd pgbelt

-    # install pgbelt in your virtualenv
+    # install pgbelt in your virtualenv (uses poetry)
-    make install -e .
+    make install

     # check that belt commands work
     belt --help